hallettj/git-format-staged/README.md

   lint-staged does provide powerful configuration options around which files should be linted or formatted, what should happen before and after linting, and so on.
+- [pretty-quick][] formats staged files with prettier.
+By default pretty-quick will abort the commit if files are partially staged to allow the user to decide how to re-stage changes from formatting.
+The result is more manual effort compared to git-format-staged.
 - the one-liner
   `git diff --diff-filter=d --cached | grep '^[+-]' | grep -Ev '^(--- a/|\+\+\+ b/)' | LINT_COMMAND`
   (described [here][lint changed hunks]) extracts changed hunks and feeds them